ivtikhon/evans/doc/evans.md

   ...
 ```

 State variables can also be the Boolean type, i.e. has either True or False value, or Number type, i.e. assume any numeric value.
-Say, to specify if the hockey mom's car needs maintenance, we can define a Boolean variable **maintenance_required**, and a Number variable **next_maintenance_in_days**:
+Say, to specify if the hockey mom's van needs maintenance, we can define a Boolean variable **maintenance_required**, and a Number variable **next_maintenance_in_days**:

 ```
 classes: